2 Canadians among the dead in Australia car crash

 "It is also believed that prior to the collision, all five had been drinking at a nearby hotel," said Hansen.

-He said police believe the vehicle rounded a "sweeping bend" in the narrow country road, where its tires came into contact with the gravel shoulder.
-Hansen said the driver likely lost control, causing the vehicle to flip and then collide with a cluster of trees nearby.
+He said police believe the vehicle rounded a "sweeping bend" in the narrow country road, where its tires hit the gravel shoulder.
+Hansen said the driver likely lost control, causing the vehicle to flip and hit a cluster of trees.

 The three were killed immediately, Hansen said.